basarat/gls/README.md

 [![Build Status][travis-image]][travis-url]
 [![NPM version][npm-image]][npm-url]

-Current Status: ⚠️ Work in progress ⚠️ [You can checkout the docs as we work on those first](https://basarat.com/gls)🌹

 # Installation

 Install `gls` along with its peer dependencies: `react` (for html) and `typestyle` (for css):